yleeyilin/tp/docs/DeveloperGuide.md

    5. Other incorrect delete commands to try: `/delete`, `delete ; name :`<br>
       Expected: Similar to previous.

-### Pinning a person
+### Pinning a contact

-1. Pinning a person while all persons are being shown
+1. Pinning a contact while all contacts are being shown

    1. Prerequisites: only **one** contact with the name **_Poochie_** should exist in PoochPlanner.
 If not, run the following command to ensure add **_Poochie_** into PoochPlanner.
       ```